 What’s The Deal With The Art On The Side Of This Bangor School?

-Have you ever seen something a million times but not really notice it?
+Have you ever seen something a million times but not really noticed it?
 Then one day, as you're absent-mindedly staring out the window at that same thing, you realize you have no idea what you're looking at!

-That happened to me this week.
+That happened to me recently.

 I was sitting in my van, waiting in the afternoon pick-up line at the J.F.
 Doughty School in Bangor.
 Admittedly, I was totally zoning out.

-Needless to say, that question snapped me back to the moment, and I searched around the school yard for a girl with a tail.
+Needless to say, that question snapped me back to the moment, and I searched around the schoolyard for a girl with a tail.

 She replied "the school wall."